-Bhutan is a country blessed with diverse landscape and rich culture.
-In order to have taste of these features of this beautiful the last Shangri-La nation, Paro Phuentsholing Bhutan Scenic tour (6 Nights 7 Days) can be the best one.
+Bhutan is a country blessed with a diverse landscape and rich culture.
+In order to have a taste of these features of this beautiful the last Shangri-La nation, the Paro Phuentsholing Bhutan Scenic tour (6 Nights 7 Days) can be the best one.
 Paro Phuentsholing Bhutan Scenic tour offers one of the best chances to discover the Bhutanese scenic landscapes and lifestyle.
-Apart from this, if you want to continue your trip to north-east of India, this journey could be an ideal one.
-This Paro Phuentsholing Scenic Tour (6Nights 7 Days) starts from Paro with a visit to Taktsang Monastery (Tiger’s nest), Rinpung Dzong, Kychu Lhakhang Temple.
+Apart from this, if you want to continue your trip to the north-east of India, this journey could be an ideal one.
+This Paro Phuentsholing Scenic Tour (6 Nights 7 Days) starts from Paro with a visit to Taktsang Monastery (Tiger’s nest), Rinpung Dzong, Kychu Lhakhang Temple.
 The best part of this 7-Day Bhutan trip is to hike to the Takshang Monastery up to the altitude of 3180m.

 Fly onboard Druk Air to Paro, Bhutan.
-On a clear day the panoramic views of the Himalaya are sensational, including Everest (if you are flying from Delhi and Kathmandu), but particularly exciting is the approach through the Bhutanese foothills and the landing, including a few steep turns to land at the tiny airstrip of Paro.
-In Paro you will be received by your Bhutanese guide and transferred to your hotel.
+On a clear day, the panoramic views of the Himalaya are sensational, including Everest (if you are flying from Delhi and Kathmandu), but particularly exciting is the approach through the Bhutanese foothills and the landing, including a few steep, turns to land at the tiny airstrip of Paro.
+In Paro, you will be received by your Bhutanese guide and transferred to your hotel.

 Depending on your arrival time you will visit Rinpung Dzong and Kichu Lhakhang.
 Overnight at HOTEL, Paro.

 In the morning hike to Taktsang Monastery.
 Also knows as “Tiger’s Nest”, is built around a cave in which Guru Rimpoche (also known as Guru Padmasambhava) meditated.
-The eighth century monastery is perched on a rock overlooking a sheer drop and clings seemingly impossible to a cliff of rock at 9678 feet above the valley floor.
+The eighth-century monastery is perched on a rock overlooking a sheer drop and clings seemingly impossible to a cliff of rock at 9678 feet above the valley floor.

-For the local people it is a place of pilgrimage, but for a tourist, a hike up to the viewpoint opposite the monastery is exhausting, thrilling and mystical.
+For the local people, it is a place of pilgrimage, but for a tourist, a hike up to the viewpoint opposite the monastery is exhausting, thrilling and mystical.
 It takes almost 2 hours to walk up at an average pace.
 The legend has it that Guru Rimpoche is said to have flown to the site of the monastery on the back of a tigress from Tibet and meditated in the cave there for three months.
-Although the main building of the temple was destroyed by fire on April 1998, the hike up to the viewpoint is worthwhile and fulfilling.
+Although the main building of the temple was destroyed by fire in April 1998, the hike up to the viewpoint is worthwhile and fulfilling.
 And drive to Thimpu.
 O/N at Hotel

-Bhutan Craft bazaar: The private stalls had a variety of high-end quality products from places across the country such as wood carved national symbols, bags and western wears with touch of traditional designs, wooden and clay utensils, Bangchung, Dhapa, key hanger of jewelry boxes, bookmarks and handmade packing papers (Deysho) in different patterns, antique items and etc. The stalls have a distinctly rich outlook with fine tones of elegance, and a warm and inviting atmosphere.
+Bhutan Craft bazaar: The private stalls had a variety of high-end quality products from places across the country such as wood carved national symbols, bags and western wears with touch of traditional designs, wooden and clay utensils, Bangchung, Dhapa, key hanger of jewelry boxes, bookmarks and handmade packing papers (Deysho) in different patterns, antique items and etc. The stalls have a distinctly rich outlook with fine tones of elegance and a warm and inviting atmosphere.
 The craft bazaar is also an exemplary of how bamboo can be used to construct houses in the country.

 Later you can stroll around the city.